1889: When it all started

 1990s: Expanding locations and expertise

 Under Mr. Kunce's leadership Armstrong Garden Centers continued to expand and in 1996, bought San Diego-based Nurseryland.
-Out of the fifteen Nurseryland garden centers aquired, six were closed and nine were remodeled.
+Out of the fifteen Nurseryland garden centers acquired, six were closed and nine were remodeled.
 Armstrong Garden Centers currently has 29 locations in Southern California and 2 locations in the Bay Area.

 2000s: Expanding East